kogisu/Gather/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Vamos (Let's go).

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  This is a meetup app for friends to enter their home addresses, and find locations to meet up at( restaurants, bars) between the addresses.
+After applying filters (distances willing to travel, bars, resturants (type of food), (number ratings, stars), meetup spots are returned that are under each filter.
+List of spots are displayed on the page.
+Each spot will be clickable to get more information on spot.

 ## Problem ##
   > Describe the problem your product solves.
+  This problem solves the issue where friends hate to travel too far, or can't decide a place to go to make everyone satisfied.
+By applying both distance and spot type filters, friends are easily able to pick a place.
+Best for city areas

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  This uses Google's API's to get information on spots, distances between friends and seamlessly displays them on a page without needing to use different pages (grubhub, google, etc).

 ## Quote from You ##
   > A quote from a spokesperson in your company.